How Egg-laying Hens Are Farmed and Killed

 Housing

-The overwhelming majority of egg laying hens in the UK, whether caged, free-range or barn, spend much of their lives indoors in large industrial units.
+The overwhelming majority of egg laying hens in the UK, whether caged, free range or barn, spend much of their lives indoors in large industrial units.

-Caged
+Caged eggs

-Caged hens currently make up 42 per cent of the UK market.3Egginfo.co.uk.
-2020.
-UK Egg Industry Data|Official Egg Info.
-Available at: https://www.egginfo.co.uk/egg-facts-and-figures/industry-information/data [Accessed 1 May 2020].
+Caged hens currently make up 21 per cent of the UK market.2British Egg Information Service.
+2024.
+UK egg industry data.
+Available at: https://www.egginfo.co.uk/egg-facts-and-figures/industry-information/data [Accessed 21 August 2025].

-Caged hens are the only major group of farmed animal in the UK to remain caged for all of their productive lives.
+Caged hens are the only major group of farmed animals in the UK to remain caged for all of their productive lives.
 Unable to escape the close proximity of other hens or fulfil natural behaviours, life in enriched cages, is one of boredom, desperation, frustration and suffering.

 Enriched cages